DukeRobotics/robosub-ros/NOTES.md

 #### avt_camera
 1. Connect the left and right Allied Vision cameras to the robot computer and run `mono_camera` on both.
 Verify that the cameras connect and the corresponding topics are being published to (`camera/left/image_raw` and `camera/left/camera_info`)
 1. Run `stereo_cameras.launch.py` and verify that all of the corresponding topics are being published.

+#### cv
+1. Move a test model to the `models` folder and rebuild the package.
+1. Run `cv.launch.py` and `ros2 run cv test_images` and verify that the expected topics are published to without error.
+Note that `test_images` is currently configured to send images to the left camera topic.

 #### data_pub
 1. Run `pub_dvl.launch.py` and verify that the computer connects to the dvl.
 Verify that the `dvl/raw` and `dvl/odom` topics are being published to.
 Make sure the data is reasonable and the publishing rate is adequate.